pavlovtech/WebReaper/README.md

 * Online price change monitoring and price comparison
 * News aggregation
 * Product review scraping (to watch the competition)
-* Gathering real estate listings
 * Tracking online presence and reputation
-* Web mashup and web data integration
-* MAP compliance
-* Lead generation

 ## API overview

-### SPA parsing example
+### SPA parsing example (client rendered pagaes)

-Parsing single page applications is super simple, just use the GetWithBrowser and/or FollowWithBrowser method.
+Parsing single page applications is super simple, just use the *GetWithBrowser* and/or *FollowWithBrowser* method.
 In this case Puppeteer will be used to load the pages.

 ```C#